yasir2000/openwrt-oldwiki-md/BuildingPackagesHowTo.rst

   '''Depends''' (not in the example above) - a list of package names that this package ''requires'' to operate.
 Use package names without versions here where possible (e.g. ''openssh-client'').

 === package/helloworld/patches/100-hello.patch ===
-This example will also work without the Debian patch.
-So you can skip this point.
+This example applies a Debian patch, which isn't essential for (so you can skip this point).

+Other Linux and free UNIX distributions are often an excellent source of patches for non-portable programs.
+You might like to try searching for packages from [http://packages.ubuntu.com/dapper/source/ Ubuntu], [http://sources.gentoo.org/ Gentoo], or [http://www.freshports.org/ FreeBSD's Ports].

 {{{
 cd package/helloworld/patches